-The trainee will perform an "Initial Demonstration of Capability" (DOC) after adequate training on the analytical method and document the results on the DOC Certification Statement.
-The DOC includes: independently setting up the instrument, including preparation of standards, completing a full calibration, establishing the "within run" QC, preparing samples and all other procedures involved with a normal sample preparation and analysis.
-The analyst will then analyze a set of unknown samples (between 12-15 samples) prepared by the QA Manager.Quality control standards, previously analyzed natural samples, previously analyzed proficiency testing samples (if available), and relevant standard reference materials are used to assess capability.
+The trainee will perform an "Initial Demonstration of Capability" (IDOC) after adequate training on the analytical method and document the results on the DOC Certification Statement.
+This is required for new employees or for employees who have not completed an ongoing DOC for a particular method in more than 13 months.
+The IDOC includes: independently setting up the instrument, including preparation of standards, completing a full calibration, establishing the "within run" QC, preparing samples and all other procedures involved with a normal sample preparation and analysis.
+If reagents have recently been prepared by another chemist, these may not need to be prepared.
+The analyst will then analyze a set of unknown samples (between 10-15 samples) prepared by the QA Manager.
+Quality control standards, previously analyzed natural samples, previously analyzed proficiency testing samples (if available), and relevant standard reference materials are used to assess capability.

-When initial DOC criteria have been satisfied and the experienced analyst, QA Manager and Lab (or Data) Manager are confident that the employee is thoroughly familiar with the test, that employee is allowed to work on his/her own on that method with only routine supervision.
+When initial DOC criteria have been satisfied and the experienced analyst, QA Manager and Lab Manager are confident that the employee is thoroughly familiar with the test, that employee is allowed to work independently on that platform with only routine supervision.
 In addition to the analytical DOCs (for CVAFS, ICP-OES, IC, NTN FIA, AMoN FIA, pH, and conductivity) there is an AMoN initial DOC required for the preparation and extraction of AMoN samplers.
-There is also an initial (no annual requirement) DOC required for syringe filtration processing at sample receiving.
-All CAL DOC procedures are described in greater detail on the applicable forms at: O:\Teams\NADP\NADP Lab\LAB Final Forms\DOCs.
+There is also an initial (no annual requirement) DOC required for syringe filtration processing.
+All Lab DOC procedures are described in greater detail on the applicable forms at: